anderssonlab/PRIMEloci/README.md

    - `-6`: Apply post-processing to refine predictions

-   - `-7`: Prepare the post-processed bed for focal input

      ​	This step structure can also be used flexibly as needed.
 For example, if PRIMEloci step -1 (CTSS calling) has already been completed externally and CTSS data are available, you can start directly from step -2 and continue with steps -3, -4, -5, and -6.

      ​	Each step is designed to run independently, allowing users to execute one step at a time and stack the outputs sequentially.
 This modular design is useful for customizing the workflow, reusing intermediate results, or managing large datasets step by step.